 …or just order this inexpensive set of 3D decorative wall bats.

 This set of bats comes with 4 different sizes and little sticky tabs for attaching.
+The tabs held for the most part but a few did fall to the ground.
+For a stronger stick, you can use some tacky putty to adhere to the bats.

 Just bend the bats at the scored line by the wings and attach one of the small double-sided stickers.